-For more insight, check out the website of the Florida Department of Children and Families.
+For more insight, check out the department's website.

-Gillian Moxey, community relations coordinator of ChildNet Palm Beach County, and Berdie Duvelsaint, director of program services for Friends of Foster Children, answer these questions concerning foster parenting:
+Gillian Moxey, former community relations coordinator of ChildNet Palm Beach County, and Berdie Duvelsaint, former director of program services for Friends of Foster Children in West Palm Beach, answer these questions concerning foster parenting:

 Q: I'M NOT SURE WHERE TO BEGIN THE PROCESS.
 WHERE CAN I FIND INFORMATION, AND WHAT'S REQUIRED OF ME?